vaadin-component-factory/directory-upload/README.md

 This project is a Upload extension that handles uploading of directories, by using the file explorer selection window or drag and drop.

-This component is part of Vaadin Component Factory
+This component is part of Vaadin Component Factory.

 ## Features